hamsyn/LQG-group/reference.md

-The following are some recommended references about research in the group:
+The following are some recommended references on quantum gravity:

 ### Introductory reviews of Loop Quantum Gravity: